 Developers interact with Haley through a variety of programming interfaces.
+The Designer enables creating dialogs via a drag-and-drop interface.
 Client APIs allow interacting with the Haley service from applications.
 The Bot API allows implementing Bots to interact with Haley users, services, and devices.
 The Bot API includes components to interact with databases, the dialog system, machine learning and predictive models, analytics, external web services, and other Bots.

 Bot API: https://github.com/vital-ai/haley-bot-api